I’ve heard you are looking to buy a computer for music production? Easy-peasy!

 1) Apple iMac

 They have a quick processor and a solid state drive, last a while, and tend to be quite sturdy.
-I would say it’s generally accepted that an iMacs are the industry standards.

 There are a lot more laptops and PCs out there that technically can do a better job, such as Audio Labs.
 They make computers specifically for music production.
 They may have better CPU processor and faster SSD, but a lot of the times they fail under pressure and as they age.

-However, Apple has been out there for a very long time and have built an excellent reputation among its customers, employees, and shareholders.
+Apple has been out there for a very long time and have built an excellent reputation among its customers, employees, and shareholders.
 And that’s not an easy thing to do, let me tell you.

 Speaking of Audio Labs…